AdithyaSean/govconnect-sl/docs/hitl-checkpoints.md

 - Checkpoints stored either embedded in agentRuns or separate collection `checkpoints` (option chosen: separate for query efficiency).
 - Each checkpoint references agentRunId + applicationId (optional).

+Alignment Update: PLAN.md now explicitly lists `checkpoints` as a new collection (Data Model Additions).
+The ER diagram will be revised to include this collection in the next modeling pass.

 Checkpoint Schema:
 ```
 Checkpoint {